czekaj/gd-scraper/README.md

 }
 ```

-## GDScraper (script)
-  - implements the scraping logic
+## AWS Step function / State Machine
-  - uses npm scripts for development and testing
+  - orchestrates Lambdium and GDProcessor
-    - run locally with `npm start`
-    - test as a locally deployed Lambda with `npm test`
-    - both above-mentioned `npm` scripts launch a Docker container with Nginx webserver running a saved copy of the page to scrape to save bandwidth and enable offline development
-  - generates custom Lambdium payload JSON
+  - takes Lambdium payload as input
+  - Lambdium outputs are passed directly to GDProcessor

 ## GDProcessor (lambda)
-  - accepts the custom Lambdium payload
+  - processes the Lambdium output
   - writes all items to DynamoDB using *batch write* mode (one call to DynamoDB instead of ten)

 ## DynamoDB table